spencerelliott/libanzen/README.md

 ## Installing cargo-gccrs

-In order to use the `cargo` command with GCCRS, a custom plugin for cargo has been developed.
+In order to use the `cargo` command with GCCRS, a custom plugin has been developed to use with cargo.
 Using an existing Rust installation, run the following command to install the plugin:

 ```shell